An Empirical Bayes Approach for Estimating Skill Models for Professional Darts Players

 \centerline { \bf Abstract} \baselineskip 14pt

-We perform an exploratory data analysis on a data-set for the top 16 professional players from the 2019 season.
-The goal is to use this data-set to fit player skill models which can then be used in dynamic zero-sum games (ZSGs) that model real-world matches between players.
-We identify several problems that arise due to natural limitations in the data and propose an empirical Bayesian approach - the Dirichlet-Multinomial (DM) model - that overcomes some of these problems.
-We explain how the remaining problems can be finessed using the DM model with a limited action set in the ZSGs.
+We perform an exploratory data analysis on a data-set for the top 16 professional darts players from the 2019 season.
+We use this data-set to fit player skill models which can then be used in dynamic zero-sum games (ZSGs) that model real-world matches between players.
+We propose an empirical Bayesian approach based on the Dirichlet-Multinomial (DM) model that overcomes limitations in the data.
+Specifically we introduce two DM-based skill models where the first model borrows strength from other darts players and the second model borrows strength from other regions of the dartboard.
+We find these DM-based models outperform simpler benchmark models with respect to Brier and Spherical scores, both of which are proper scoring rules.
+We also show in ZSGs settings that the difference between DM-based skill models and the simpler benchmark models is practically significant.
+Finally, we use our DM-based model to analyze specific situations that arose in real-world darts matches during the 2019 season.